paranoid2droid/ParanoidChorus/README.md

 # ParanoidChorus

-A chorus-like effect based on JUCE.
+A chorus-like effect based on JUCE

 ## General Parameters